braver/Solarized/README.md

 # Solarized

 Solarized is a color scheme created by [Ethan Schoonover](http://ethanschoonover.com/solarized).
-There are [versions](https://github.com/altercation/solarized) for pretty much every editor out there, this is the one to get for Sublime Text 3.
+There are [versions](https://github.com/altercation/solarized) for pretty much every editor out there, this is the one to get for Sublime Text.

 ## Solarized for Sublime Text

-This color scheme is created for Sublime Text 3.
+This color scheme is created for Sublime Text.

 To install it, use [Package Control](https://packagecontrol.io/packages/Solarized%20Color%20Scheme).